 Geographically small but culturally rich, Florence — two hours northwest of Rome — is home to some of the greatest art and architecture in the world.
-In a single day, you could look Michelangelo's David in the eyes, fall under the seductive sway of Botticelli's Birth of Venus, and climb the modern world's first dome, which still dominates the skyline.
+Florence offers visitors a brimming bucket list of masterpieces, topped by Michelangelo's David, Botticelli's Birth of Venus, and Brunelleschi's heavenly dome.
+With more historic churches, masterpiece chapels, palaces large and small, and a surprising range of museums, the city is blessed with a wealth of cultural riches.

 After Rome fell, Europe wallowed in centuries of relative darkness, with little learning, commerce, or travel.
 Then, around 1400, there was a Renaissance — a rebirth of the culture of ancient Greece and Rome.
 Starting in Florence, it swept across Europe.
 Wealthy merchant and banking families — like the Medici, who ruled Florence for generations — showed their civic pride by commissioning great art.